Reception

 Literacy

-We will be reading and writing letters and postcards.
+We will be writing fact files, letters and postcards.

 Music